Assign a managed identity access to a resource using Azure CLI

 |Select Try It in the upper-right corner of a code block.
 This doesn't automatically copy text to Cloud Shell.|

 |Open Azure Cloud Shell in your browser.|

 |Select the Cloud Shell button on the menu in the upper-right corner of the Azure portal.|

-Use RBAC to assign the MSI access to another resource
+Use RBAC to assign a managed identity access to another resource

 If you're using the Azure CLI in a local console, first sign in to Azure using az login.
 Use an account that is associated with the Azure subscription under which you would like to deploy the VM or virtual machine scale set: